supabase/supabase/web/docs/about.md

 - Fast.
 Performance and simplicity are our two most important features.
 - 100% open source under the Apache 2.0 License.
 - Accessible by mobile and web with simple client libraries.
 - Works without any major changes to your database (like adding `NOTIFY` functions) or additional plugins (like `wal2json`).
-By using PostgreSQL's replication functionality we overcome many their limitations.
+By using PostgreSQL's replication functionality we overcome many of their limitations.
 For example, `NOTIFY` has a 8000 byte payload limit, making it hard to listen to bulk changes.

 ## Benefits